htnnguyen/ITD_TES/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Transactive Energy Simulation Platform (TESP)
+An Integrated Transmission and Distribution Test System for Evaluation of Transactive Energy Designs
 =============================================

 .. toctree::